VisActor/VTable/docs/assets/options/en/column/link-column-type.md

 #${prefix} columns.link(string)

-Specify the column type as 'link', columnType can be omitted and defaults to 'text'
+Specify the column type as 'link', cellType can be omitted and defaults to 'text'

-##${prefix} columnType(string) = 'link'
+##${prefix} cellType(string) = 'link'

-Specify the column type as 'link', columnType can be omitted and defaults to 'text'
+Specify the column type as 'link', cellType can be omitted and defaults to 'text'

 {{ use: base-column-type(
     prefix = '##'+${prefix}